 Of course, that’s easier said than done, especially considering there’s no one-size-fits-all budget that works for everyone.
-But, we here at LearnVest are fans of the One-Number Strategy, a simple way to categorize your expenses and keep track of your spending.
+But the One-Number Strategy can be a simple way to categorize your expenses and keep track of your spending.
 If you’re new to budgeting, we’ll help explain how it works, and how you can put it into practice.

 What Is the One-Number Strategy?

 In a nutshell, the One-Number Strategy is a way to budget that categorizes your spending into four basic buckets:

 1. Fixed Costs: These are regular monthly bills that don’t fluctuate much.
 That might include your mortgage or rent, utilities, cell phone bill, minimum payments due on any credit cards or loans and regularly recurring subscriptions, like your gym membership or Netflix account.